scouten/ericscouten.dev/content/2024/eic/index.md

 <!-- more -->

-_NOTE: Rather than trying to take comprehensive notes for each presentation, I'll add slides as they become available and photos when I have a moment to catch up.
-What I'm sharing for now are generally comments that aren't immediately obvious from the slides._
+_NOTE: Rather than trying to take comprehensive notes for each presentation, I'll share my own photos and comments that aren't immediately obvious from the slides.
+The slides for each presentation are generally available if you click the link on the section header._

 # Why Am I Here?